lazavgeridis/LunarLander-v2/README.md

 4. DQN

 # Training Clips
-Below, you can find some training clips for each agent.
-These are captured towards the end of the training phase (~10000 epsiodes).
+These training snapshots are captured towards the end of the training phase (~10000 epsiodes).
 A random agent is also provided for comparison:

 **Random**